 After minimal design rounds, we settled on a set of screens for the site then everything was mocked up in code including written content.

-I generated a presentation and met with the VP of Product, CTO, and CDO for sign off.
-It was an easy and exciting story to tell because I was truly proud to present the amazing work done by the team.
+This was an easy and exciting story to tell because I was truly proud to present the amazing work done by the team.

 The project was greenlit in minutes and we were live 2 weeks later.